mVentory/MVentory_S3CDN/README.md

 ```
 5) **Save the access keys** of the IAM user.

+####Bucket URL

+Obtain and test the bucket URL.
+It can be in a form of `https://amn34.s3.amazonaws.com/some/path/to/file.jpg` or `https://s3.amazonaws.com/amn34/some/path/to/file.jpg` where `amn34` is the bucket name.

+Test a manually uploaded image to make sure the URL is correct.

 ##Magento configuration

 1. Go to _System -> Configuration -> mVentory / CDN_

 2. Log out of admin and log back in in if you get 404 error

-3. Copy access keys and bucket name to the Default configuration level
+3. Copy access keys and bucket name to the _Default_ configuration level

 4. Enter a comma-separated list of file sizes (_Resizing dimentions_).
 E.g. you can use this list for the default theme:
 `50x, 56x, 75x75, 75x, 76x, 85x, 100x100, 113x113, 125x125, 125x, 135x, 265x`